 Trailer maintenance includes periodic inspection and lubrication.

-See Trailer Maintenance Schedule on Page 4-7 for recommended maintenance and lubrication tasks by time interval and accumulated mileage (use whichever occurs first).

-See Hydraulic Engine Maintenance Schedule (OPTION) on Page 4-9 for the recommended maintenance tasks for the hydraulic engine package.
+Table 4-2, Maintenance Schedule, lists the recommended maintenance and lubrication tasks by time interval and by accumulated mileage (use whichever occurs first).
+Table 4-4, Hydraulic Engine Maintenance Schedule, lists the recommended maintenance tasks for the hydraulic engine package.